APN-Pucky/mTUO/README.md

 *Tested with a development machine running OpenSuse Tumbleweed Linux.*

 ## Prebuilt
-You can just use the prebuilt binaries from *./prebuilt/* if you dont need to customize the build, or don't have access to a unix like development machine.
+You can just use the [prebuilt binaries](./prebuilt/) if you dont need to customize the build, or don't have access to a unix like development machine.

 ## Build Yourself
 * Download and extract the boost source archive to a directory of the form *..../major.minor.patch*